FarhadIbrahimov/api-and-tailwind-practice/README.md

 ## Demo

-You can check out the live demo of the project [here](https://your-project-url).
+You can check out the live demo of the project [here](https://pagepractice.netlify.app/).

 ## Installation

+Using Vite (Recommended)

-1. Clone the repository: `git clone https://github.com/your-username/your-repo.git`
+1. Clone the repository: `git clone https://github.com/FarhadIbrahimov/api-and-tailwind-practice.git`
 2. Change into the project directory: `cd your-repo`
 3. Install dependencies: `npm install`

 ## Usage

-1. Start the development server: `npm start`
+1. Start the development server: `npm run dev`
-2. Open your browser and visit `http://localhost:3000` to view the app.
+2. Open live server from `http://localhost:5173` to view the app.

 ## Technologies Used